BoraOfficial/Alexa/README.md

 - Set an alarm

-- It can tell you a joke
+- Tell you a joke

 - It can even *play games* with you!